Paulinskill Valley Trail

 The Paulinskill Valley Trail is a rail trail along the Paulins Kill river in New Jersey.
 It is the sixth longest trail in the state at 27 mi.
-It was originally a right-of-way of the New York, Susquehanna and Western Railroad and the Blairstown Railway.
+It was originally the mainline right-of-way of the New York, Susquehanna and Western Railroad and the predecessor Blairstown Railway which was later purchased by the Susquehanna.

 Description

-Vestiges of the railroad remain including several bridges, stations, mileage markers, telegraph poles and other railway artifacts.
-There are also numerous benches and signs explaining the history of the trail and its artifacts.
+Vestiges of the railroad remain including several bridges, stations, mileage markers, telegraph poles and other railway artifacts like buildings both still standing and ruined.
+There are also numerous benches and signs explaining the history of the trail and what remains of the railroad.
 Over 200 species of birds have been sighted on the trail as well as a multitude of other wildlife.

-The Paulinskill Valley Trail intersects the Sussex Branch Trail at Warbasse Junction just north of Newton as well as the 3.5-mile Great Valley Rail Trail, along Paulins Kill Lake.
+The Paulinskill Valley Trail intersects the Sussex Branch Trail at Warbasse Junction just north of Newton. as well as the 3.5-mile Great Valley Rail Trail, along Paulins Kill Lake.

 The trail is frequented by hikers, bicyclists, joggers and people who are just out for a stroll.
 Horseback riding is also permitted.
 Access is denied to motor vehicles, however, although trailheads typically provide some modest amount of parking.
 Although the trail is generally well-maintained from the Paulinskill Viaduct north, south of that location the quality of the trail is somewhat uneven.
 Over the years there have been surprisingly few encroachments onto the right-of-way.
 The most notable encroachment is at Blairstown Airport where the trail ceases to exist for about a half-mile (1 km).
 Signage directs the hiker to where the trail continues.

 History

 In 1886, the New York, Susquehanna and Western Railroad built the first part of the railway tracks that is now the trail.
-In 1962 the railroad ceased its operations on this line, and the tracks were removed.
-In 1985 the New Jersey Department of Environmental Protection organized a meeting in Blairstown to decide what should be done with the intention of buying the land.
+In 1962, the railroad ceased its operations on this line, and the tracks were removed.
+In 1985, the New Jersey Department of Environmental Protection organized a meeting in Blairstown to decide what should be done with the intention of buying the land.
 A year later, in 1986, the NJDEP bought the land.